 There are several ways you can control security for your cloud network and compute instances:

-- Public vs. private subnets: You can designate a subnet to be private, which means instances in the subnet cannot have public IP addresses.
+- Public versus private subnets: You can designate a subnet to be private, which means instances in the subnet cannot have public IP addresses.
 For more information, see Public vs. Private Subnets.

-- Security lists: To control packet-level traffic in/out of an instance.
-You configure security lists in the Oracle Cloud Infrastructure API or Console.
-For more information about security lists, see Security Lists.
+- Security rules: To control packet-level traffic in and out of an instance.
+You configure security rules in the Oracle Cloud Infrastructure API or Console.
+To implement security rules, you can use network security groups or security lists.
+For more information, see Security Rules.

 - Firewall rules: To control packet-level traffic in/out of an instance.
 You configure firewall rules directly on the instance itself.
 Notice that Oracle Cloud Infrastructure images that run Oracle Linux automatically include default rules that allow ingress on TCP port 22 for SSH traffic.
 Also, the Windows images include default rules that allow ingress on TCP port 3389 for Remote Desktop access.
 For more information, see Oracle-Provided Images.Important

-Firewall rules and security lists both operate at the instance level.
-However, you configure security lists at the subnet level, which means all instances in a given subnet have the same set of security list rules.
-Keep this in mind when setting up security for your cloud network and instances.
-When troubleshooting access to an instance, make sure both the security lists associated with the instance's subnet and the instance's firewall rules are set correctly.
+Firewall rules and security rules both operate at the instance level.
+However, you configure security lists at the subnet level, which means all resources in a given subnet have the same set of security list rules.
+Also, the security rules in a network security group apply only to the resources in the group.
+When troubleshooting access to an instance, make sure all of the following items are set correctly: the network security groups that the instance is in, the security lists associated with the instance's subnet, and the instance's firewall rules

 If your instance is running Oracle Linux 7, you need to use firewalld to interact with the iptables rules.
 For your reference, here are commands for opening a port (1521 in this example):